 Cook the pasta in salted water according to package directions.
 Drain and briefly rinse.

 Add the cooked pasta to the pot and stir to combine with the sauce.
-Add a splash of milk if too thick.
-Taste for seasoning and enjoy!
+Add a splash of milk if it's too thick, then taste and adjust the seasoning.
+Serve and enjoy!

 Notes

 Flour: I first tested this with oat flour, similar to Miyoko's original recipe that calls for oats.
 But I decided to go with all purpose for a more neutral flavor and to keep the recipe as simple and accessible as possible.
-Since oat flour has its own unique thickening qualities, if you do use it, you can reduce it by half.Store your vegan cheese powder in the pantry for up to 6 months or in the refrigerator for extended freshness - likely closer to a year.
+Since oat flour has its own unique thickening qualities, if you do use it, you can reduce the amount by half.Lactic acid: If you don't want to buy this specialty product, I totally get it.
+As a substitute, you can add lemon juice or vinegar to taste when preparing the sauce.Milk: Experiment with different milks and fats to find your favorite combo.
+I like to use a blend of soy milk and homemade cashew milk.
+Plain almond milk + vegan butter also make a delicious mac and cheese.Store your vegan cheese powder in the pantry for up to 6 months or in the refrigerator for even longer - possibly up to a year.